 Grief Therapy Techniques for Coping Grief

-Before starting to think about which technique you are going to choose, the first important thing is to understand and determine your feelings and emotions.
-Grief feeling and emotions are not the same for everyone.
-According to Stroebe & Schut, a person may experience the following feelings in grief.
+Before selecting a coping technique, the first crucial steps is to recognize and assess your feelings and emotions.
+Grief feeling and emotions manifests differently for each individual.
+According to Stroebe & Schut, a person may encounter various emotional responses during the grieving process

 - Depression